| |

 The top of a pumpkin thats been cut off for making pumpkin puree, and a close up of how to cut away the pumpkin to preserve the pumpkin stems.

-Place your pumpkin stems in a cool dark place until they are completed dried, it will take about 8 weeks.
+Place your pumpkin stems in a cool dark place until they are completely dried, it will take about 8 weeks.
 Once dry you can use a fine sandpaper to remove the prickles and any little dried bits of pumpkin off the stem. h

 A closeup of a real pumpkin stem showing how the trim off the end.
 The pumpkin stem is prickly so it is being held with a towel to protect fingers.
 There are cut off pumpkin tops in the background.